royprashant800/Chatting-Application/README.md

 # Chatting-Application

-A Node.js real-timechatting application developed using Express.js,Socket.IO Library that enables bi-directional event-based communication between webclients and servers.
+A Node.js real-time chatting application developed using Express.js,Socket.IO Library that enables bi-directional event-based communication between webclients and servers.

 Frontend is implemented using React.js in which we can share texts as well as images.